Commonwealth Bank of Australia Rate Rise Hits This Week as Borrowers Face Delayed Mortgage Pain

 SYDNEY, May 11, 2026, 00:01 AEST

-Commonwealth Bank of Australia will lift variable home loan rates by 25 basis points on Friday, pushing its standard owner-occupier principal-and-interest reference rate to 8.80% from 8.55% as borrowers move closer to feeling the full force of this year’s Reserve Bank tightening.
-Existing customers will be able to see their new rate in NetBank and the CommBank app from Saturday, the bank said.
+Commonwealth Bank of Australia is set to raise variable home loan rates by 25 basis points this Friday, bumping its standard owner-occupier principal-and-interest reference rate up to 8.80% from 8.55%.
+Borrowers are inching closer to the full weight of this year’s Reserve Bank tightening.
+The bank said existing customers can check their new rate in NetBank and the CommBank app starting Saturday.

-The timing matters because many mortgage holders are still not paying the full cost of the Reserve Bank of Australia’s three rate increases this year.
-Canstar data insights director Sally Tindall told NewsWire that banks calculate interest daily, “but they don’t ask you for that extra money straight away,” with the latest rise expected to add about A$91 a month to repayments on a A$600,000 mortgage and about A$272 across all three increases.
+Timing is key here.
+Plenty of mortgage holders haven’t yet felt the full brunt of the Reserve Bank of Australia’s three rate hikes this year.
+Canstar’s data insights director Sally Tindall told NewsWire that banks work out interest daily, but, as she put it, “they don’t ask you for that extra money straight away.”
+The latest bump is expected to tack on around A$91 a month to repayments for a typical A$600,000 loan, and across all three increases, that’s roughly A$272 more each month.
 News

 Stock Market Today